witstep/xvWidgets/README.md

 The Doxygen generated API reference is hosted in [xvwidgets.witstep.com](http://xvwidgets.witstep.com/).

 ## Usage
-The main *raison d'etre* of the library was the need for a simple and intuitive way of accepting user input for primitive 2D shapes, as exemplified bellow.
+The *raison d'etre* of the library was the need for a simple and intuitive way of accepting user input for basic 2D shapes, as exemplified bellow.

-* User input of an area contour using a Polygon widget and an OpenCV matrix

 ![Polygon Input](http://xvwidgets.witstep.com/Polygon_clip.gif "Polygon clip")
 Clip from Tears of Steel | (CC) Blender Foundation | [mango.blender.org](http://mango.blender.org)

+* User input of an area contour using a Polygon widget and an OpenCV matrix

 ~~~~~~~~~~~~~~~{.cpp}
 cv::Mat cvMatrix;